Dean-Kawasaki fluctuating hydrodynamics for backscattering hard rods

-Our system consists of $N$ backscattering hard rods (BHRs), each having length $a$ and unit mass moving in one dimension.
-Each rod interacts with other rods through two-body elastic collisions and can randomly flip the sign of its velocity with a rate, $\gamma$.
-The system at any time, $t$ is fully described by the set $\{\mt{x}_i (t),w_i (t),\sigma_i(t) \}$ where $\mt{x}_i (t)$ is the position, $w_i (t)$ is the speed and $\sigma_i (t)$ is the direction of propagation of the $i^\text{th}$ hard rod at time, $t$.

-An equivalent description of the system is given in terms of velocity tracers or quasiparticles.
+We begin by considering a system of $N$ hard rods, each having length $a$ and unit mass moving in one dimension.
+Each rod interacts with other rods through two-body elastic collisions and the system at any time, $t$ is fully described by the set $\{\mt{x}_i (t),w_i (t),\sigma_i(t) \}$ where $\mt{x}_i (t)$ is the position, $w_i (t)$ is the speed and $\sigma_i (t)$ is the direction of propagation of the $i^\text{th}$ hard rod at time, $t$.
+In the context of GHD, a system of hard rods is equivalently described in terms of its velocity tracers or quasiparticles.
 These are particles which follow the bare velocities of individual hard rods.
-The exchange of velocities in the event of a collision is depicted in terms of `jump' events in quasiparticle trajectories: a collision from the right makes it jump by a distance $a$ to the right and so on.
-In this depiction, a quasiparticle may only change its direction of motion due to a flipping event.
+While a collision between two hard rods is depicted as scattering events in their trajectories with scattering length $a$, the same is depicted as `jump' events in quasiparticle trajectories (shown by intermittent plateaus in the quasiparticle trajectories in Fig.~\ref{fig:trajectories}) We would mainly be studying the system from the point of view of quasiparticles.

+A quasiparticle, in a system of ballistic hard rods, moves ballistically with its bare velocity in between collisions such that in the event of a collision from the right, a quasiparticle jumps by a rod length $a$ towards the right and vice versa.
+Needless to say, the direction of motion of a quasiparticle remains the same unless its inherent dynamics changes the sign of its velocity.
+This is accomplished in this work by adding a stochastic backscattering noise to the quasiparticle dynamics.
+The resultant modified dynamics is such that any quasiparticle can randomly flip the sign of its velocity with a rate, $\gamma$.
+The resulting system is a system of backscattering hard rods (BHRs)